mackeylab/bids_ppc_scripts/README.md

 - Copying over dicoms from Rico (computer at SC3T), detecting which have changed in the last four days
 - Backing up dicoms to the hard drive (plug in drive, put in IDs, and run the loop)
 - Removing extra TRs for sleeping participants
-- Fixing conflicting `StudyInstanceUID` (for re-registered participants)
+- Fixing error about `Conflicting study identifiers found` (see [here](https://github.com/mackeylab/bids_ppc_scripts/tree/master/utilities) for re-registered participants)
 - Fixing protocol names of wrongly-named dicom headers
 - Pulling a subset of MRIQC image quality metrics